-What is the Avatar 2 release date?
+When is the Avatar 2 release date?

-Right now, Avatar 2 is scheduled to open in theatres December 22, 2022.
+Avatar 2 is scheduled to open in theatres on December 22, 2022.
 This is the result of a long line of delays, where the film held release dates for December 2018, December 2020, and December 2021.

-“Prior to COVID-19, everything was on track to bring you the first sequel in December of 2021.
-Unfortunately, due to the impact that the pandemic has had on our schedule it is no longer possible for us to make that date,” the statement reads.
+“Prior to Covid-19, everything was on track to bring you the first sequel in December of 2021.
+Unfortunately, due to the impact that the pandemic has had on our schedule, it is no longer possible for us to make that date,” the statement reads.

-Who is in the Avatar 2 cast?
+Who is in THE Avatar 2 CAST?

 “I’m not going to say exactly how we’re bringing him back, but it’s a science fiction story, after all,” Cameron told Deadline in 2013 about Lang’s return.
 “His character will evolve into really unexpected places across the arc of our new three-film saga.
 I really look forward to working with such a gifted actor, who’s also become a good friend.”